Have a question? Please check our FAQ.

 We talk to people of all ages.

-We never close, we are open 24/7.
+We never close, and our Crisis Chat is open 24/7.
 When all of our counselors are busy talking to other people the software says: “Thank you for visiting, all our operators are currently offline”.
 What this really means is the counselors are talking to someone else and will be with you as soon as they are available.
+At this time, Texting services will have limited hours (Tuesday-Thursday 8am to 11pm PST).
+If you need help outside of those hours, please use our other services.